MussaCharles/maths-for-fast-algorithms/README.md

 ## Contributing
-I welcome any contributions which involves usage of maths theorem/formulas to achieve high performance algorithms.
+This is a work in progress so, I welcome any contributions which involves usage of maths theorem/formulas to achieve high performance algorithms.
 Please see the [CONTRIBUTING](docs/CONTRIBUTING.md) for how to get involved.